neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 <!-- For the most part that not a huge problem.
 The series has been remastered [several times](https://en.wikipedia.org/wiki/Changes_in_Star_Wars_re-releases).
 "A New Hope" was most recently remastered in 2011 and the results are [so much better than the original](https://www.youtube.com/watch?v=RNbzSH84mj0).  -->

 Video restoration is a difficult field to get into.

 A bit of googling had me all over the place.
 Photo restoration is done manually for the most part.
 People use photoshop and a variety of different image editing tools and restore old photos.
 You can find them [here](https://www.reddit.com/r/estoration/).

 But video restoration is another matter altogether.
-We would need to restore each frame in the video on photoshop or any other image editing tool.

-Big studios do some magic with the original film used to create the movie.
+Big studios do some witchcraft with the original film that was used to create the movie.
 But I don’t have the original film.
 I just have the video from youtube.

-But could we apply deep learning?
-Probably.
-It’s worth a shot.
+Recently Deep Learning has been applied in this field.
+The results have been very promising.
+[Deoldify](https://github.com/jantic/DeOldify) for example, allows users to colorize old videos and images.
+[NVIDIA's Noise2Noise model](https://www.youtube.com/watch?v=P0fMwA3X5KI) allows people to restore old images to their former glory.

+But so far there's nothing I know of that can specifically remove 'cue marks' and grainy spots from old film.
+So let's build it!

 # Creating the Dataset

-Creating the dataset was tricky- but doable.
+Creating the dataset was tricky- but still doable.
 Here's what I did.
 I downloaded high quality videos into from youtube.
 Then I ruined them.
 I added black specs and reduced the resolution of the video.
 [Ffmpeg](https://ffmpeg.org/) was very useful in doing this.

 First I'll download the video.